FGCU hosts Dye and Queens

 BOTTOM LINE: Queens plays the Florida Gulf Coast Eagles after Kenny Dye scored 22 points in Queens’ 77-70 loss to the Jacksonville Dolphins.

-The Royals and Eagles meet Thursday for the first time in conference play this season.
+The Royals and Eagles match up Thursday for the first time in ASUN play this season.

-TOP PERFORMERS: Chris Ashby is shooting 40.8% from beyond the arc with 2.3 made 3-pointers per game for the Royals, while averaging 7.8 points.
-Dye is shooting 45.7% and averaging 16.8 points over the past 10 games for Queens.
+TOP PERFORMERS: Dye is averaging 17.1 points and 5.1 assists for the Royals.
+AJ McKee is averaging 15.3 points over the last 10 games for Queens.

 Zach Anderson is averaging 12.5 points and 7.6 rebounds for the Eagles.
 Isaiah Thompson is averaging 2.3 made 3-pointers over the last 10 games for FGCU.